cesarderio/reading-notes/201d8/class07.md

 [Should You Learn Powershell?](https://techthoughts.info/ps1-should-you-learn-powershell/)

+What is **Powershell?**

+* Application/program made by Microsoft

+* A command-line shell interface

+* Enables computer management from the command line for system administrators(and power users)

+* A scripting language, build on **[.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet)

+* Can be used for automating administrative tasks and configuration management.

 [Who needs malware?
 IBM says most hackers just Powershell through boxes now, leaving little in the way of footprints](https://www.theregister.com/2019/02/26/malware_ibm_powershell/)

 ## Videos